 - Scientific functional explanatory conjugates must not be confused with the accountants’ unities.
 One must not fall into the trap of attributing the same meaning to certain macrodynamic terminology such as aggregate rate of return of investment and aggregate pure surplus income as one attributes to the micro GAAP terminology such as rate of return on individual-project investment and corporate profit.
 The macroeconomist must analyze the current rates of returning among the dynamic interdependent functionings of the current, purely-dynamic process.

-- Our analysis does not seek its solid foundation relating the activities of firms attempting to maximize profits to the activities of households attempting to maximize psychological utility.
+- Our functional analysis does not relate the activities of firms attempting to maximize accounting profits to the activities of households attempting to maximize psychological utility.
 We are not constructing an edifice on shifting sands or protean notions, feelings and whims.
 We seek a comprehensive and coherent set of laws independent of human psychology.
 We are seeking the intelligibility of interrelated, abstract functionings, so as to explain in a single set of equations both the equilibria and disequilibria of the concrete economic process.
 Dynamic implies velocitous and accelerative functional flows of goods and services, implicitly defined by the functional relations in which they stand.
-We think not in terms of personalities, firms and corporate accounting ratios!
+We think not in terms of personalities, firms, legal form, and corporate accounting tallies and ratios!
 Let the bookkeeper calculate whatever balances and ratios he will.
-We are concerned to understand and represent in classical equations intelligible, mutual, functional relations – so as properly to conduct and manage – the purely current dynamic Gross Domestic Functional Flows.
+We are concerned to understand and represent in classical equations intelligible, mutual, functional relations – by means of which we can properly conduct and manage – the always-current, purely-dynamic Gross Domestic Functional Flows.